 Theme 1: Pre-departure preparation

 The nurses were selected from a pool of potential volunteer candidates based on professional affiliation, supervisors’ recommendations, and participation in dedicated mission training.
-Participants characterized the first phase as one of preparation and organization, with subthemes of: a positive sense of national mission; logistics; flattening the hierarchy between delegation members and enhancing team cohesiveness; and better use of pre-departure time.
+Participants characterized the first phase as one of preparation and organization.
+The most prominent positive subthemes were a sense of national mission, and the flattening of the hierarchy between delegation members.
+Some negative subthemes were also identified: logistical issues and insufficient utilization of the long pre-departure time.

 Subtheme 1: A sense of national mission

-After agreeing to join the delegation, the interviewees participated in an initial conversation with the delegation organizers about destination details and schedules.
-Any doubts they may have had were outweighed by a sense of mission and partnership in this national undertaking:
+Once the interviewees agreed to be part of the delegation, they engaged in an initial discussion with the organizers of the mission.
+During this conversation, they received information about the destination, as well as details about the schedule.
+Any uncertainties or concerns they might have had were overshadowed by a strong sense of commitment to the mission and a feeling of camaraderie in this national endeavor.

 “I immediately jumped at the opportunity; …Curiosity and pride overcame all fears”" (Participant #12).